aazaff/quantitativeFossils.R/README.md

 ````

 ## subsampleRichness.R
 Functions for standardizing taxonomic richness.
 The multicore versions use the [doMC](https://cran.r-project.org/web/packages/doMC/vignettes/gettingstartedMC.pdf) package and its dependencies.
+This package is currently not available for windows.

 Can be accessed directly in R using: